flaxandteal/arches-container-toolkit/README.md

 if one already exists**.
-Note that it will set up a `./docker` submodule or subfolder by default, to pull in the rest of the toolkit, so please make sure you do not have any conflicting folder in the same location (there is experimental functionality to change the target folder name, but mileage may vary).
+Note that it will set up a `./docker` submodule or subfolder by default, to pull in the rest of the toolkit, so please make sure you do not have any conflicting folder in the same location (there is experimental functionality to change the target folder name, but mileage may vary). **Please note** you will need at least 10% of your disk space free (even thought it won't be used), so that Elasticsearch will run and not panic (otherwise you will get strange errors).

 You can clean up all containers _and all data in the containers_ by running: